Top 10 best 7-seater cars 2022

 The best 7-seater cars carry around large families in comfort, and they needn't break the bank despite their load capacity.
 We have picked out the best on the market.

-Despite the benefits of the traditional MPV, their numbers are dwindling; various models that were once marketed as MPVs have been reborn as or replaced by SUVs.
+Despite the benefits of the traditional MPV, their numbers are dwindling; various models that were once marketed as MPVs have been reborn as or replaced by seven-seat SUVs.
 A good example of this is the Peugeot 5008, the latest iteration of which takes the form of a stylish and rugged-looking SUV, abandoning the 'family van' look of the previous model.

 One thing all seven-seaters share, though, is versatility.
 More important than the sheer amount of interior space on offer is how cleverly it's used.
 Some MPVs and SUVs are full of clever storage compartments and practical features that become indispensable in family life.
 And, in many cases, these virtues come without sacrificing too much in the way of driving pleasure, or pushing the price too high.